Unity SDK Walkthrough¶

-- SDK Version
+- SDK Version:

-- Oldest Supported version of Unity
+- Oldest Supported version of Unity:

 Go to AdInMo Website , select the ‘Portal’ dropdown and click Sign Up.
-You can sign up using your email or with your Google account.
+You can sign up using your email address or your Google account.

 Fill in the appropriate details and confirm your account using the instructions given.
 If signing up via email you will be asked to confirm your account.